kyleburton/bake/README.md

   # check configuration
   if [ ! -e "$CONFIG" ]; then
     bake_echo_red "Please copy config/config-template.json to $CONFIG"
-    bake_echo_red "and fill in the required values (such as the databse connection parameters)" return 1 fi
+    bake_echo_red "and fill in the required values (such as the database connection parameters)" return 1 fi

   if [ ! -e "$ALEMBIC_CONFIG" ]; then
     bake_echo_red "Please copy config/alembic-config-template.ini to $ALEMBIC_CONFIG"
-    bake_echo_red "and fill in the required values (such as the databse connection parameters)" return 1 fi
+    bake_echo_red "and fill in the required values (such as the database connection parameters)" return 1 fi

-  # make sure our pre-requisits are installed
+  # make sure our prerequisites are installed
   pip install -r requirements.txt

   INIT_CALLED="true"